crystalfontz/CFA-FTDI-EVE2-ESP32-Examples/README.md

-# FTDI-ESP32-Examples-CFAF800480E0-050SC-A1
+# Crystalfontz FTDI EVE2 ESP32 System-on-chip Examples
-This is a collection of modified FTDI/Bridgetek EVE2 Examples for use with the Crystalfontz CFAF800480E0-050SC-A1-1 display, Crystalfontz CFA10098 breakout board and a Espressif ESP32 SoC.
+This is a collection of modified FTDI/Bridgetek EVE Examples for use with Crystalfontz EVE2 accelerated display modules and a Espressif ESP32 SoC.

 Information on the Crystalfontz CFAF800480E0-050SC-A1-1 display may be [found here](https://www.crystalfontz.com/product/cfaf800480e0050sca11).
 The Crystalfontz CFA10098 breakout board may be [found here](https://www.crystalfontz.com/product/cfa10098).